melviinkhoo/sheets-crypto/README.md

 sheets-crypto
 # Google Sheets Get All Crypto Coin App Script with Coingecko API

-**Google Sheets Get All Crypto Coin App Script** allows users to get the Crypto Coin data in full without max limit of 250 per page.
+**Google Sheets Get All Crypto Coin App Script** allows users to get the Crypto Coin data in full without max limit of 250 coins per page.

 Coingecko API only allows maximum of 1 page, estimated 250 coins data to be returned in Google App Script.